michael2008/ME-Live-Doc/docs/developer-guide.md

 |      IPhone/IPad      |     Optional     | Debug and release iOS virtual-reality apps |    No    |
 |        Android        |     Optional     |      Debug and release Android apps      |    No    |

-Live Workstation can directly, without MeshExpert Suite, serve as the development environment for the host.
+Live Workstation can directly, without MeshExpert Center, serve as the development environment for the host.
 It’s recommended to use high-performance desktop host and the basic hardware requirements are as follows:

 |      Item       | Requirements                             |
 | :-------------: | :--------------------------------------- |